grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 > **Note**: Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.

+### err-mimir-histogram-span-negative-offset

+This non-critical error occurs when Mimir receives a write request that contains a native (also known as sparse) histogram which has a span whose offset is negative, making it overlap with a previous span.

+> **Note**: Series with invalid histograms are skipped during the ingestion, and series within the same request are ingested.

 ## Mimir routes by path

 **Write path**: